February Garden Jobs for the Vegetable Garden

 Harvest early crops of sprouting broccoli, rhubarb, and leafy greens

 In places with winters that don’t dip much below freezing, root vegetables such as carrots, oca, celeriac, and beetroot can be stored in the ground until needed.
-In some cases, the foliage above ground will die, but the root will remain tasty below ground.
+In some cases, the above-ground foliage will die, but the root will remain tasty below ground.
 I also leave mature beetroot in the soil through early spring to produce an early crop of beet greens.

 Planning for Next Year’s Winter Vegetables